HL7/davinci-dtr/input/pagecontent/specification.md

 This process **SHALL** be automatic and populated without human intervention by the DTR application.

- This profile uses the [author extension](http://www.hl7.org/implement/standards/fhir/extension-questionnaireresponse-author.html) when items are based on information input into the DTR process by the user.

 * [DTR QuestionnaireResponse R4](StructureDefinition-dtr-questionnaireresponse-r4.html) - [Example](QuestionnaireResponse-home-o2-questionnaireresponse.html)

 #### SDC Adaptive Forms